Existence conditions of nonsingular dyonic black holes in nonlinear electrodynamics: Introduction

+In this paper, we address this problem by deriving a necessary condition on the asymptotic behavior of the Lagrangian derivatives ${\cal L}_{\cal F}$ and ${\cal L}_{\cal G}$ at the strong field limit ${\cal F} \to \infty$ for static, spherically symmetric nonsingular dyonic black hole solutions to exist.
+Our analysis is based on the near origin behavior of the field equations, and ensures the finiteness of curvature invariants such as $R$, $R_{\mu \nu} R^{\mu \nu}$, and $ R_{\mu \nu \rho \sigma} R^{\mu \nu \rho \sigma} $.
+We further demonstrate that this criterion is consistent with existing no-go theorems for one-parameter ${\cal L} ({\cal F})$ models and provide explicit examples of two-parameter Lagrangians that satisfy it.
+Notably, we show that magnetically regular solutions in ${\cal L} ({\cal F})$ theories can be extended to dyonic configurations in $ {\cal L} ({\cal F}, {\cal G}) $ theories under specific charge-matching conditions.

+Our results also touch on broader theoretical themes.
+For instance, the inclusion of ${\cal G}$-dependent terms may affect the global structure of solutions while leaving local dynamics unchanged due to their topological nature.
+While it is essential for physical models to respect causality and unitarity constraints in general \cite{Shabad:2011hf}, we note that the region near the center of spacetime, where the strong-field behavior of the Lagrangian becomes relevant, is expected to be dominated by quantum gravitational effects.
+Therefore, possible violations of these constraints in that region are not regarded as problematic for our present analysis.

+Beyond formal consistency, regular black holes in NED are of interest in a variety of physical contexts.
+They serve as useful toy models for exploring aspects of black hole thermodynamics, information loss, and quantum gravity phenomenology.
+Some have even been proposed as candidates for astrophysical compact objects or dark matter remnants, potentially testable via gravitational wave observations.

 The remaining parts of this article are organized as follows; in the next section, we briefly review the general relativity coupled to NED and present the field equations for a static and spherically symmetric spacetime.
-In Sec. \ref{sec:existence}, we derive the necessary condition on the Lagrangian for the existence of nonsingular black hole solutions and give a simple example of two-parameter Lagrangian providing a nonsingular dyonic black hole.
+In Sec. \ref{sec:existence}, we derive the necessary condition on the Lagrangian for the existence of nonsingular black hole solutions.
+Some explicit simple examples of two-parameter Lagrangian providing a nonsingular dyonic black hole are given in Sec. \ref{sec:example}.
 Sec. \ref{sec:conclusion} is devoted to conclusion.